phelpsw/spacejunk/README.md

 Responsible for building a list of norad ids to update.
 It then makes the necessary requests to space-track.org and stores the resulting TLE in a map.
 Because the entire space-track catalog (50k sats * 200B per listing) can fit into about 10MB this doesn't seem unreasonable.

+This uses config.py for space-track.org login credentials.
+Once this file has been updated with creds, use ```git update-index --assume-unchanged config.py``` so git will ignore changes on this file.

 ## TLE Propagation Thread
 For each norad id, update the current position and update mongodb.